aclayton27/john-deere-dt-case-study/technical-supplement.md

 ## Industry Overview

-The global agriculture industry is undergoing rapid transformation driven by technological innovation, rising food demand, and increasing cost pressures.
-Farmers are facing labor shortages, climate variability, and higher input costs, forcing them to adopt more efficient and data-driven practices.
+The agriculture industry is undergoing rapid transformation driven by technological innovation, rising food demand, and increasing cost pressures.
+Farmers are facing labor shortages, climate variability, and higher input costs.

-Precision agriculture has emerged as a key solution, allowing farmers to optimize planting, fertilization, and harvesting using real-time data and analytics.
+Precision agriculture has emerged as a key solution, allowing farmers to optimize operations using real-time data and analytics.

 ## Market Trends